 What is MAP Pricing?

-MAP stands for Minimum Advertised Price—the lowest price a retailer is allowed to publicly advertise for a product.
+MAP (Minimum Advertised Price) is a unilateral statement made by a brand owner, in writing, that states the lowest price at which sellers may advertise their products.
 Retailers may ultimately sell the product for whatever price they want; however, if they also want to keep working with the brand as an authorized seller, the sticker price cannot be a lower amount than the MAP price.

 The main goal of MAP pricing is to create stable profit margins and protect brand value, which benefits the brand, the retailer, and the consumer.
 If retailers cannot have stable margins, then they pressure the brand to lower the wholesale cost, causing a reduction in quality.
 If the brand doesn’t lower the cost, then the retailers stop carrying the products.
 Both consequences can negatively affect consumers by providing less selection and sometimes poor-quality, perhaps even dangerous, products.